-- Be filled with the Spirit—and not drunk on wine.
+- Don’t get drunk on wine, but be filled with the Spirit.
 Ever since we learned to ferment fruit to create alcohol, we’ve been enamored with its ability to shield us from life’s painful realities.
 But Paul doesn’t just tell us to avoid drunkenness; he instructs us to be filled with the Spirit.
 You can substitute many things for wine in this verse, and the instruction is the same.
 Don’t ignore the difficulties in life by burying yourself in wine, drugs, sex, or mindless internet surfing.
 You may think you’re avoiding pain, but you’re just postponing it.
 Instead, be filled with the Spirit, and you’ll be equipped to deal with life’s difficulties instead of avoiding them.

 - Address one another in psalms and hymns and spiritual songs.
-It’s important to recognize the power of Scripture, praise, and worship.
-The important part of this verse is the admonition to “address one another.”
-You aren’t simply focusing on psalms, hymns, and spiritual songs for yourself.
-Paul is talking to the church at Ephesus and he wants them to understand their responsibility to each other.
-They’re to be reminding each other of God’s goodness through:
+We all need to understand the power of Scripture, praise, and worship.
+The key portion of this verse is the reminder to “address one another.”
+Paul’s wasn’t just telling us something that was for our own good.
+Paul is addressing the church and wants them to accept their responsibility for one another.
+He tells them to remind each other of God’s goodness through:

 - Psalms: scriptures of praise